apierz/nerdbar.widget/README.md

 ```bash
 git clone https://github.com/apierz/nerdbar.widget $HOME/Library/Application\ Support/Übersicht/widgets/nerdbar.widget
 ```

+or to your current widget directory if you have changed it.
-By default, the widgets will look for the scripts in ~/.kwm/scripts but the scripts can be stored anywhere provided they and the widget files are edited to look someplace else.
-They may require installing some additional packages, such as Python, but all are available via homebrew.
+The scripts may require installing some additional packages, such as Python, but all are available via homebrew.

 The icons require the use of extra fonts: